Have you thought about moving and settling in Canada but are overwhelmed, anxious, or don’t know where to begin?

 Each community also has its own specific requirements on this that may vary slightly from the other.

-How to apply for the RNIP in Canada
+How to apply for this immigration pilot program in Canada

 As with any immigration process, paying close attention to detail can be a helpful way to avoid errors.